-Local Prerequisite: None Local Corequisite: GRD 151
+Local Corequisite: GRD 151

 This course introduces the conceptualization process used in visual problem solving.
 Emphasis is placed on learning the principles of design and on the manipulation and organization of elements.
-Upon completion, students should be able to apply design principles and visual elements to projects.
+Upon completion, students should be able to apply design principles to projects.